 21 century Japan is very developing with the latest advanced technologies.
-Most of the population are educated with modern science and technology.
+Most of the population is educated with modern science and technology.
 However, Japanese people always respect traditions and mythological superstitions.
-Today I am going to explain very interesting facts about the signature of Japanese Lucky cat ( Maneki Neko).
+Today I am going to explain very interesting facts about the signature of the Japanese Lucky cat ( Maneki Neko).

 If you translate these Japanese words, you will get (Maneki= Beckoning) and ( Neko= cat).
 This adorable beckoning kitty is believed to bring good luck and fortune.
-It is not only famous in the original country Japan but also in China and some South East Asian countries.
-The original Maneki Neko is a calico cat which has three coloration but people created different colors and different forms.
+It is not only famous in the original country of Japan but also in China and some southeast Asian countries.
+The original Maneki Neko is a calico cat that has three coloration but people created different colors and different forms.
 Nowadays you can find not only calico form but also black, golden, printed flowers and adorable Chibi anime kitty style. we adore the beckoning lucky kitty so we should know the origin of how Maneki Neko legend began.
 There are 3 different stories about this fortune cat.

 Famous legends of Maneki Neko

 1. An old woman and her cat